ajschumacher/ajschumacher.github.io/20141215-please_stop_saying_big_data/index.md

 Second, how are we measuring effectiveness?
 This is an important thing to take from this example.
 The Y axis is prediction accuracy on a test set.
 The model sees some training data, and then we ask it to predict for separate test data, and we see how often it's right.
 This is a predictive framing of the problem, which is powerful.
 It's the scientific method: the model is correct to the extent it makes correct predictions.
 But it doesn't make much sense to try to interpret these models in any way that would please a traditional linguist.

-Finally, should we be surprised?
+Finally, should we be surprised that having more data helps?
 The problem these models are attacking is a natural language problem.
 Language is complicated, and all these models are trying to overcome [the poverty of the stimulus](http://en.wikipedia.org/wiki/Poverty_of_the_stimulus).
 So it makes sense that they should do better when they get to study more text.

 So here is a problem where more data is better.
 Are all problems like this?